Addiction In Columbus, Ohio: Stages and Warning Signs

 There are also behavioral signs of addiction.
 Addicts are likely to isolate themselves from friends and family when they develop a substance use disorder.

-Addicts may also be defensive when uncomfortable drug-related topics arise and respond with hostility.
-They may also try to hide their drug use by redirecting the conversations with arguments.
+Addicts are also defensive when uncomfortable drug-related topics arise and respond with hostility.
+They also try to hide their drug use by redirecting the conversations with arguments.

 Financial distress is associated with addiction as well.
-The habit gets too expensive, which may require an addict to keep borrowing money.
-An addict may also sell their property to acquire funds to buy drugs.
+The habit gets too expensive, which requires an addict to keep borrowing money.
+An addict also sells their property to acquire funds to buy drugs.

-Finally, a person may experience challenges at school or work.
-An addict may frequently miss school or work or lose interest, resulting in a sharp drop in performance.
+Finally, a person experiences challenges at school or work.
+An addict frequently misses school or work or loses interest, resulting in a sharp drop in performance.

-A study by Prof. Elizabeth Hartney updated in 2024 shows that, the Psychological signs of addiction include changes in an addict’s principles and priorities.
-Substance use can alter how a person thinks about the world and their general attitude toward other people.
+Psychological signs of addiction include changes in an addict’s principles and priorities.
+Substance use alters how a person thinks about the world and their general attitude toward other people.

-Those with substance use disorder may have unexplained mood swings and become easily irritated by the people around them.
-They may also display misery and be upset in situations they previously handled calmly.
+Those with substance use disorder have unexplained mood swings and become easily irritated by the people around them.
+They also display misery and become upset in situations they previously handled calmly.

-Addiction can often lead to low self-esteem.
-Addicts may demonstrate an increased lack of confidence in all aspects of life, or they may struggle with depression and anxiety.
-Addicts may act depressed or anxious much more than they used to.
+Addiction leads to low self-esteem.
+Addicts demonstrate an increased lack of confidence in all aspects of life, or they struggle with depression and anxiety.
+Addicts act depressed or anxious much more than they used to.

+Detoxification and addiction treatment happen at a Columbus, Ohio, rehab center.
 At Rehab, detoxification is usually the first step in treatment.
 You are stabilized under a medical detox program, which lasts a few days to weeks, helping you overcome withdrawal symptoms.
-Cognitive Behavioral Therapy (CBT) motivates you to reflect on recurring thoughts to recognize negative and unhealthy behaviors.

 1. Detoxification